muggenstuermer/MU_Anno1800_Mod_Collection/[Gameplay] Fire_Station_MU/README.md

 ### The Volunteer Firefighter:

 - Reach of the emergency forces (compared to the original) : -16%.
-- Emergency forces ( compared to the original ) : +100% (2 units)
+- Emergency forces ( compared to the original ) : +100% (2 units).
 - Emergency forces Movement rate (compared to the original) : +15%.
-- Emergency forces Execution speed (compared to the original) : +50%
+- Emergency forces Execution speed (compared to the original) : +50%.
 - Reduces the risk of fire  (compared to the original) : -3%.
 - Range of fire reduction (compared to the original): -15%.